Universal Factor Models: The Inverse Density Weighted Estimator

 Indeed, we can show that the whole remainder is $o_{p}(1/\sqrt{N})$.
 Moreover, $Q_{F,t}^{-1}A_{1}$ now becomes $\left(F_{0}'\hat{F}/T\right)'$.
 We thus have the following equation which admits $\sqrt{N}$-asymptotic normality of the estimator.

 One nice feature of this expansion is that the rotation matrix $F_{0}'\hat{F}/T$ is exactly equal to the rotation matrix $H_{NT,2}$ for PCA in Lemma 3 in \cite{bai2023approximate} under $F_{0}'F_{0}/T=I_{r}$. \cite{bai2023approximate} show that this matrix is equivalent to\footnote{Equivalence is in the sense that the difference of those two rotation matrices is $o_{p}(1/\sqrt{N})$.} the rotation matrix in \cite{bai2003inferential} for PCA for an AFM under strong factors.
 Hence, it draws a close analogy between our inverse density weighted quantile estimator and PCA.
 We will further explain the intuition behind after we formally introduce our estimator in this section. \begin{remark} The difficulties in determining the stochastic order of $A_{2}$ and in simplifying $A_{1}$ are not caused by the possibility of the existence of weak factors.
 Nor is it related to the fact that we simultaneously estimate the loadings at multiple $\tau_{m}$s or the specific smoothing method we adopt.
-The same technical issues exist in \cite{chen2021quantile}.
-Indeed, the inverse density weighted estimator we introduce later in this section applies to their setup and solves the technical problem there as well. \end{remark}
+The same difficulties exist in \cite{chen2021quantile} as well; indeed, the inverse density weighted estimator we introduce later in this section applies to their setup as well. \end{remark}

 The above analysis is based on that $\textsf{f}_{\tau,it}(0)$ is known which in most applications is not the case.
 This motivates us to consider how to estimate those densities in a way such that the estimation error does not lead to further complications.